 SOMArts’ annual Day of the Dead exhibition, beginning in mid-October and concluding around the time of the holiday itself, is a beloved and uniquely San Francisco event.
 Curated by René Yañez and Rio Yañez with assistance from architect Nick Gomez, the event features work by more than 70 artists each year.

-Day of the Dead is a celebration that is continually in transition, especially under the mentoring of curators Rene and Rio Yañez who have expanded the artists’ part to extend beyond the traditional altar to a loved one.
+Day of the Dead is a celebration that is continually in transition, especially under the mentorship of curators René and Rio Yañez who have encouraged artists to extend beyond the traditional altar.
 The father and son team challenge artists to use their creative visions to look at personal loss, as well as local and global issues.
 In past years artists have created installations about contemporary issues including health care, the presidential election and neighborhood violence.

-In past years 40 to 50 Bay Area public and private school classrooms (grammar school to high school) have visited SOMArts and been learned about the traditional and contemporary celebrations of the Day of the Dead.
+In previous years 30 classrooms from 16 different Bay Area public and private schools (elementary to high school) have visited SOMArts to learn about the traditional and contemporary celebrations of Día de los Muertos.
 The students are given a docent tour of the gallery exhibition.
 In addition, SOMArts creates a black light room, where students make art inspired by the iconography and traditions surrounding Day of the Dead in a room that glows.